 During orientation, USAC will provide a city tour for all students.
 This will give you the opportunity to familiarize yourself with the city/area.
 USAC will also provide all students with organized field trips to teach you about the local culture.
-These are included in your program fees and vary by summer session.
+These are included in your program fees.
 Some places you may go include: Ada Beach and Shoreline, Cape Coast Slave Castle and Kakum National Park, Ankobra Beach Resort and Nzulezo Stilt Village.
+Each term offers different opportunities.